srijanshukla18/wiki-in-a-box/README.md

 # Wiki‑in‑a‑Box (Offline Wikipedia - Hybrid no‑index RAG) - Powered by gpt-oss:20b

-Runs a local LAN hotspot that answers questions grounded on a local Wikipedia ZIM, with clickable citations.
+Runs a local webpage that answers questions grounded on a local Wikipedia ZIM, with clickable citations.
 Uses Ollama for gpt‑oss:20b.

 ## Quick start